By default, Twilio handles standard English-language reply messages such as

 Advanced Opt-Out for Messaging Services

-As of August 2019, Messaging Services customers can also customize opt-in/out keywords and replies by using the Advanced Opt-Out feature.
+Customers using Twilio's free Messaging Services feature can also customize opt-in/out keywords and replies by using Advanced Opt-Out.
 For more information, see the following resources:

 - Getting Started with Advanced Opt-Out for Messaging Services